 NDM Harassment advisors

 If you feel you are being bullied it is important that you talk to someone and seek advice as soon as possible.
-NDM has 18 Harassment Advisors, who are part of the University’s confidential harassment advisor network and are trained to listen and confidentially support those who feel they are being bullied.
+NDM has a number of Harassment Advisors, who are part of the University’s confidential harassment advisor network and are trained to listen and confidentially support those who feel they are being bullied.
 We would also encourage you to make yourself familiar with the University Policy and Procedure on Harassment and Bullying.
 This will explain the process that will be followed to resolve issues both formally and informally.

 What can the harassment advisor do?